Trump announces novel plan to send weapons to Ukraine and gives Russia new deadline to make peace

 The mechanism for transferring the weapons could include European nations transferring weapons already bought from the United States and backfilling them with new purchases.
 Or they could purchase new US weapons for immediate transfer to Ukraine.

-Among the countries already on tap to participate are Germany and Norway.
-Officials said at least four other countries are likely to join.

-Trump spoke last week to German Chancellor Friedrich Merz, and Merz said on the call he was looking for the US to deliver the systems to Germany so they could be transferred to Ukraine, a person familiar with the call said.
+Trump spoke last week to German Chancellor Friedrich Merz, who said on the call he was looking for the US to deliver the systems to Germany so they could be transferred to Ukraine, a person familiar with the call said.

 Rutte later spoke with top US military officials, including Defense Secretary Pete Hegseth and Gen. Dan Caine, the chairman of the Joint Chiefs of Staff, to delve further into the details of the plan.